fbientrigo/machine-learning-physics/impl_2_mechanics/README.md

 python .\integrate_data.py -name song_v150 -xi 0 -vi 150 -N 5000
 ```

+All data generated will end up in `gen_data`; its recommended after a data set has stop being used, to create a folder for it inside and store the data there

 The way is worked on the paper, is the unknown differential equation as a unknown function that's fixed, it separates different cases, where this function only depends on one of the variables